Abarnarajj/Stock_Price_Prediction/README.md

 - **Plotly**: For creating interactive candlestick charts.
 - **NumPy & Pandas**: For data preprocessing and analysis.

-## Contributing

-Contributions are welcome!
-If you'd like to enhance this project, please fork the repository and create a pull request.

 ## License

 This project is licensed under the [MIT License](LICENSE).